nurulnabihah/Practicum-System/README.md

 ## Introduction
 This is my final year project called Practicum Assessment Management System.
-This project uses PHP, MySQL, HTML, CSS and JavaScript to develop and design the system and database.
+This project uses PHP, MySQL, HTML, CSS and JavaScript to develop and design the system and the database.